 All I.C.
 Medical Surgical Smoke Evacuation Filters and Sensors undergo rigorous quality control review and testing.
 I.C.
 Medical’s QC protocols call for zero leakage tolerance.
 Filters are efficient for particles as small as 0.1 microns.

-ULPA Filter with Fluid Trap
+Safeguard Blue™ Hydrophobic ULPA Filter with built-in Fluid trap

 I.C.
 Medical’s exclusive ULPA (Ultra Low Penetration Air) Filter is the most sophisticated and effective filtration device on the market, engineered with these advanced features:

 - The filtration material is hydrophobic and does not allow fluids to pass through.
 In a heavy fluid environment, the ULPA filter responds by hardening (hydrophobic material).
 It does not allow any fluid into the unit.

 - The filter has a built-in fluid trap that captures small to moderate fluid flows during a procedure without the use of a canister.
 In instances of extremely heavy fluid flow, an additional suction canister can be added between the ULPA filter and patient.